ieb/N2KNMEA0183Wifi/README.md

 * [x] Implement data api /api/data/<n> where n == 0-10.
 * [x] Expose set of standard CAN messages on /api/data
 * [x] Implement simple UI in Javascript hosted on SPIFFS, targetting eink and normal browsers (based on SignalK eink)
-* [x] Implement BPM280 source
-* [x] Implement calibration mechanism using DAC
-* [Fail] Implement ADC Source

-The ESP32 ADC source cannot be made reliable enough or accurate enough to be used to monitor a battery.
-It is possible to get down to a 0.2% error with a callibrated lookup table, however the ADC mechamism (Sucessive Aproximation Register) produced noisy values that are frequetly as much as +- 3%.
-At 12.6v this is 0.4v which is unworkable.
-Offsetting the voltage with a precision opamp so the ESP32 reads from 11 to 15v would reduce this to 0.15v, however this is still to large to be usable.
-Multi sampling helps generate a stable reading, however this requires 64 samples with a /5 moving average so over at least 60s.
-This does give and acceptable accuracy, but the speed of measuring the voltage is close to unworkable.

-All attenuations were tried, and 1,2,4,16,32,64 clock divisions were tried to see if the rate of the SAR made any difference.
-It does not appear to change the results.

-On that basis, I am giving up on using the ESP32 ADC for this purpose.

-It still provides a good platform for a Wifi data server, and Can reader.

-* [x] Redesign PCB to use 16bit ADC over i2c  (ADS1115)
-* [x] Implement ADC sensor code.
 * [x] Implement admin interface.
 * [x] Support configuration and calibration via web browser.
+* [x] Implement TCP server
+* [x] Implement NMEA0183 bridge
+* [x] Reduce Wifi power to 2dbm, also helps avoid can brownouts and hangs.
+* [x] Test NMEA0183 with NKE, Navionics and NMea android apps.
+* [ ] Implement UDP server
+* [ ] Wire Store into NMEA0183 outputs
+* [ ] Emit NMEA0183 messages generated from calculations
+* [ ] Expose message stream over websockets
+* [ ] Port in web apps from Electron NMEA App

+## Archived functionality

+The project was forked from CanDiagnose https://github.com/ieb/CanDiagnose wip branch which contains the functionality below.

+* [x] Implement BPM280 source  (moved to archive)
+* [x] Implement calibration mechanism using DAC (moved to archive)
+* [Fail] Implement ADC Source (esp adc not sufficiently accurate)
+* [x] Redesign PCB to use 16bit ADC over i2c  (ADS1115)
+* [x] Implement ADC sensor code (move to archive)
+* [x] Add OLED display  (moved to archive)
+* [x] Add touch sensor to control oled display (moved to archive)
+* [x] Bench Calibrate expecialy shunt (moved to archive)
+* [x] Install test and calibrate. - Failed, the distance between the board and the batteries is too great to get reliable shunt measurements.
+* [x] Investigate using a shunt amplifier as used by VRA Alternator controller
+* [x] Implement remote battery sensor using Modbus  (see BatterySensor project) (moved to archive)
+* [x] Reimplement PCB to have no BME280 and no ADS1115 replacing with a RS485 interface to ModBus devices.  (see CanPressure for Can based pressure, humidity, temperature sensor) (moved to archive)
+* [x] Implement Modbus master (moved to archive)
 * [x] Support Configuraiton of single and differential ADC.
-* [x] Add OLED display
-* [x] Add touch sensor to control oled display
-* [x] Bench Calibrate expecialy shunt
-* [x] Install test and calibrate. - Failed, the distance beween the board and the batteries is too great to get reliable shunt measurements.
-* [x] Investigate using a shunt amplifier as used by VRA Alternator controll
-* [x] Implement remote battery sensor using Modbus  (see BatterySensor project)
-* [x] Reimplement PCB to have no BME280 and no ADS1115 replacing with a RS485 interface to ModBus devices.  (see CanPressure for Can based pressure, humidity, temperature sensor)
-* [x] Implement Modbus master

 # Usage